 - first impressions count - arrive on time or a little early and plan your journey!
 School carparks are smaller than you think and you may have to park away from the school

 - be smart and ready to be interviewed by the profession you have chosen to join

 - smile – be enthusiastic, passionate and motivated.
 Show why you are applying to join the teaching profession

 The COVID-19 situation has thrown new challenges as to how schools recruit.
 Virtual platforms like Zoom, Google Classroom / meet, Microsoft TEAMS have allowed schools to be more recruit.
 Schools have arranged virtual zoom tours of the school to prospective teachers, which have replaced the traditional school tour.
 Take half an hour to research the different virtual platforms and make sure you are comfortable with how they work.
 Read our blog to learn more about virtual recruitment on the coast.

 A formal interview can often seem scary but schools want you to do well and understand that as an NQT you won’t be the finished article - in fact who is!

 It is normal to lose your train of thought and those key examples of your skills can pop out of your head!
 Maybe use the S.T.A.R. technique to help?
 Situation, Task, Action and Result.

 Have you any questions for us?

 After the interview remember the magic words - 'please' and 'thank you'.

-If you would like to move your teaching career here to the North Yorkshire coast and would like some advice and support contact our own specialist Educational Recruitment Specialist James Annetts about any roles we have here on the North Yorkshire Coast.
+If you would like to move your teaching career here to the North Yorkshire coast and would like some advice and support contact our own specialist Educational Recruitment Specialist Helen about any roles we have here on the North Yorkshire Coast.